Austio/learning/Ruby/working-with-ruby-threads.md

  - Thread.pass - Signals to OS would prefer to stop, not guaranteed
  - Thread.raise - allows one thread to kill another, don't use this, it doesn't run ensure blocks and stack trace is from the parent
  - Thread.kill - stops a thread, same caveats as Thread.raise

+#### Mutex API (Chapter 9+)
+ - Mutex.lock
+ - Mutex.unlock
+ - Mutex.synchronize(&block) - runs block, lock/unlock around it
+ - Mutex.try_lock - will check if a mutex is already locked, acquiring if it is not locked and returning false otherwise

 #### Chapter 1 - Always in a thread
 By default there is always 1 thread, the main one.
 In ruby when this exits all children threads exit.